 Whatever can be made with real leather can also be made with PU.
-You can find PU jackets, car seats, chair covers, handbags, vegan wallets, belts, shoes, coats, etc etc. You’ll get even more variety with this material because of the added colors that you won’t find with cowhide.
+You can find PU jackets, car seats, chair covers, handbags, vegan wallets, belts, boots, coats, etc etc. You’ll get even more variety with this material because of the added colors that you won’t find with cowhide.

 Is PU the best vegan leather alternative?

 After going over all the great things with PU, it’s time for a small reality check.
 Just because PU is available as a leather alternative doesn’t mean that it’s the best one, or one that we should be buying.

 You must be thinking I’m having a mood swing.
 Didn’t I just say that PU is a great, cheap, and versatile alternative to leather?
 I did.
 But there’s more to the story.

 I touched upon this briefly when we were going over the difference between PU and PVC leather products.
 PU is breathable, cheap, and flexible, but this also means that it isn’t all that durable.

 You’ll probably find yourself replacing PU products on a much more regular basis compared to real cowhide or other alternative leather products.

 Environmental and health impact

 Perhaps the biggest drawback to PU leather is the negative impact its production has on the environment.
 As I mentioned above, PU is made of polyurethane, which is a plastic product.

 Chemicals like hydrogen sulfide and ammonia are often used during the manufacturing process of PU leather.
 These are harmful environmental pollutants that can cause significant health issues, including nerve damage and breathing issues.
 (5, 6)